milarze/menu-graphql/STABILITY_NOTES.md

 pushed by GraphQL exporter can reach the metrics collector.
 We need to use `metrics.process.menu-graphql.internal` to route using Fly.io's internal DNS routing.

+After much work, both the GraphQL prometheus traces and the prometheus exporter were able to communicate with each other.
+However, Fly.io still did not show any of the `ruby_...` metrics that were expected.
+I could not find any information on how to resolve this online or on ChatGPT.
+As a result, this had to be left unresolved, as opening a support ticket with Fly.io would have taken quite long and it was crunch time.

 ## Query Performance